Michaelgwei86/kubernetes/Kubernetes/README.md

  ## Node Components:

   + 1. **kubelet**:
-     responsible for managing and operating containers. communicate with control-plane it registers nodes into the cluster.
+    The Kubelet is responsible for managing and ensuring the running of containers created by Kubernetes. communicate with control-plane it registers nodes into the cluster.
 It monitors nodes and pods in the cluster every 10 minutes and relates feedback to the API which is stored in the etcd.cluster
   + 2. **container runtime**:
+    A fundamental component that empowers Kubernetes to run containers effectively.
+It is responsible for managing the execution and lifecycle of containers within the Kubernetes environment.
    [Container-d] docker pulling containered images
   + 3. **kube-proxy**:
     enables network communication and load balancing between pods and services within the cluster.